Nizarel/DevOps_DevSecOps/Packaged Sprint/README.md

 ## Next Steps

-After importing the Packaged Sprint it is paramount that the team understand the purpose of the Epic and review Features and Stories during planning.
+After importing the Packaged Sprint it is paramount that the team understands the purpose of the Epic and review Features and Stories during planning.
 Some choices have to be made on any stories that aren't a fit for the project, if the selection of tooling called out by the CSE DevOps team are the right choices for your project, and prioritization of the work.
-Start with the Feature "Planning for DevSecOps" which will help move the team forward by deciding what and how to Shift Left.
+Start with the Feature "Plan DevSecOps Approach" which will help move the team forward by deciding what and how to Shift Left.